Adobe supports (AEM) Adobe Experience Manager on the platforms as detailed in the following information in this document.

 Supported relational databases as listed above are third-party software and are not included in the AEM licensing package.

 To run AEM 6.5 with a supported relational database, a separate support contract with a database vendor is required.
-Adobe Customer Care will assist qualifying issues related to the usage of relational databases with AEM 6.5.
+Adobe Customer Care assists qualifying issues related to the usage of relational databases with AEM 6.5.

 Most relational databases are currently supported within Level-R on AEM 6.5, which comes with support criteria and a support program as stated in the Level-R description above.